kandilidinesh/database_migration_inspector/README.md

 ```bash
      npm start
 ```

-This command will run tests using Jest and then execute the data comparison script.
+*This command will run tests using Jest and then execute the data comparison script.*

 ## Test Cases Covered

 The test suite covers the following scenarios:

-1. Database Connection: Validates successful connection to both pre-migration and post-migration databases.
+1. **Database Connection**: Validates successful connection to both pre-migration and post-migration databases.
-2. Data Comparison: Tests the accuracy of data comparison logic, including identifying missing, corrupted, and new records.
+2. **Data Comparison**: Tests the accuracy of data comparison logic, including identifying missing, corrupted, and new records.
-3. Report Generation: Verifies the generation of a valid JSON report (report.json) detailing discrepancies.
+3. **Report Generation**: Verifies the generation of a valid JSON report (report.json) detailing discrepancies.

 To run tests manually: